-Roof snow which excessed specified prefabricated steel building design loading can cause significant distress to your building.
+Roof snow which overloads specified prefabricated steel building design loads can cause significant distress to your building.
 Snow can build up in areas around firewalls, parapet walls, valleys, dormers, and on lower roof levels where a roof step occurs.
-Since the thickness of snow varies depending on weather conditions during and after a snow fall, it is difficult to determine a single value for the acceptable height of snow that a prefabricated steel buildings can safely support.
-The most sever condition occur when rain falls on a roof already loaded by heavy snow and ice.
-Absorbing rain water, adding roughly 62.4 pounds per cubic foot, or 5.2 pound per inch of depth.
-And Never send one person alone on a roof to remove snow
+Since the thickness of snow varies depending on weather conditions during and after a snowfall, it is difficult to determine a single value for the acceptable height of snow that prefabricated steel buildings can safely support.
+The most severe condition occurs when rain falls on a roof already loaded by heavy snow and ice.
+Absorbing rainwater, adding roughly 62.4 pounds per cubic foot, or 5.2 pounds per inch of depth.
+One person should never do roof Snow and Ice Buildup Removal.

-Safety Tip: Proper safety precautions should be taken when working on the roof of a prefabricated steel building.
+Safety Tip: Take proper safety precautions when working on the roof of a prefabricated steel building.

 Safety Tip: Metal roofs are extremely slippery when wet.

-Tip: Pay special attention to translucent panels.
+Tip: Pay particular attention to translucent panels.
 They are not intended to support roof foot traffic.